 Suppose that two intelligences (people, aliens, A.I.s, etc.) exchange information about their beliefs, and their reasons for having those beliefs.
 If they start with the same default beliefs, employ the same information processing methods, do not make errors when they explicitly reason, are able to follow each other’s reasoning, share the same values, use the same definitions, and have access to the same facts (for instance due to exchanging factual information with each other), then you should expect those two intelligence to reach agreement.

-Note, however, that these seven categories of disagreement are not entirely independent from each other.
+Note, however, that these eight categories of disagreement are not entirely independent from each other.
 For instance, the distinction between bad information processing methods and illogical argumentation can blur.
 A poor choice of definitions can also be a form of illogical thinking when those definitions are meaningless (“Let’s define a squircle to be a square circle”).
 And the distinction between default beliefs and built in information processing methods can be fuzzy as well, since the effectiveness of information processing methods may depend on assumptions those methods make about the environment.
-It is also a possibility that there are disagreements which arise that aren’t due to any of the seven reasons listed above (should any other types of disagreements occur to you, please post them in the comments below!).
+It is also a possibility that there are disagreements which arise that aren’t due to any of the eight reasons listed above (should any other types of disagreements occur to you, please post them in the comments below!).

 Let’s see how this categorization system can help us understand real world debates.
 As our example we’ll use the debate about when abortion should be legal (a convenient choice because this debate has many facets and great complexity), taking into account the arguments frequently used by liberals and conservatives in the United States.
 A 2006 survey found that 60% of self-described “liberal democrats” thought that “abortion should be generally available”, versus 17% of self-described “conservative republicans”.
 Furthermore, 68% of these conservative republicans thought it should be either “illegal with few exceptions” or “never permitted” versus 23% of the liberal democrats.
 We’ll stick to considering this debate in terms of the first five reasons listed above that cause people disagree, since these are the five that are the most useful to consider in practice.